 - a non-resident overnight carer if you or your partner are disabled and need overnight care.

-- and you have one or more foster children placed with you in your home
+- you have one or more foster children placed with you in your home or

-- who is between placements but only for up to 52 weeks from the end of the last placement
+- you are an approved foster carer who is between placements but only for up to 52 weeks from the end of the last placement, or

-- who has been newly approved, but only for up to 52 weeks from the date you were approved if no child is placed with you during that time.
+- you are a newly approved foster carer for up to 52 weeks from the date of approval if no child is placed with you during that time.

 - a non-dependant who is a member of the armed or reserve forces away on operations intend to return home